tglowaski/ButtonCounter-project/README.md

 ## Instructions:

-Create an app that has two buttons, one for incrementing a counter and one for resetting the counter to 0.
+Create an app that has three buttons, one for incrementing a counter, one for decrementing the counter, and one for resetting the counter to 0.
+The counter must be displayed as a TextView and must retain its state when the phone is rotated between portrait and landscape modes.
+There should be no values, such as strings, dimensions, etc. hardcoded in the .java files.
+They should be maintained and accessed from the appropriate resource files.

 ### TODO:
 1. Open Android Studio and create an Android project named Button-counter-\<yourLastName\>.